Mackie Samoskevich: Professional

 On July 23, 2021, Samoskevich was drafted 24th overall by the Florida Panthers in the 2021 NHL entry draft.

 On April 11, 2023, Samoskevich signed a professional tryout (PTO) contract with the Panthers' AHL affiliate, the Charlotte Checkers, for the remainder of the 2022–23 AHL season.
 Following the conclusion of the season with the Checkers, Samoskevich was signed to a three-year, entry-level contract with the Panthers on May 9, 2023.

 Following two appearances with the Panthers to start the 2023–24 season, Samoskevich was assigned back to the Checkers.

 On October 17, 2024, Samoskevich registered his first point in an NHL game, with an assist in a 3–2 loss to the Vancouver Canucks.
 On October 26, 2024, Samoskevich scored his first NHL goal, the tying goal in a 6–3 comeback win against the New York Islanders.

 On July 10, 2025, Samoskevich signed a one-year extension worth $775,000 with the Florida Panthers.

+On June 21, 2026, Samoskevich was traded to the Seattle Kraken in exchange for a 2026 first-round pick and a conditional 2027 second-round pick.